-Florida’s springs are one of our state's highly cherished resources, nourishing people and wildlife, providing critical groundwater to rivers and estuaries, delivering fresh water for bottling, and offering unique opportunities for recreation.
+Florida’s springs are one of our state's highly cherished resources, nourishing people and wildlife, providing critical groundwater to rivers and estuaries, delivering freshwater for bottling, and offering unique opportunities for recreation.
 Our springs are iconic – many state parks provide access to these beautiful and important natural features.
 When thinking about our springs, people often envision Florida’s beloved manatees, as well as the many other species of wildlife that rely on these clear waters, from rare fish and mussels to black bears.

 Sadly, there are stresses that damage this life-giving system, currently challenged by a lack of water, pollution, invasive species, excessive nutrients, and erosion.
 With great impact, the aquifer is being depleted as demand for water grows in urban areas and due to unsustainable agricultural practices.
-Given Florida’s population growth rates, the state’s fresh water demands are expected to increase by 20 percent over the next 20 years.
-By 2035, Floridians — homeowners, farmers, everyone — will be using 1.4 billion gallons of fresh water every day.
+Given Florida’s population growth rates, the state’s freshwater demands are expected to increase by 20 percent over the next 20 years.
+By 2035, Floridians — homeowners, farmers, everyone — will be using 1.4 billion gallons of freshwater everyday.

-At the Conservancy, our team of experts, from scientists to government relations professionals, is working to ensure freshwater resources are healthy and abundant, from surface waters to groundwater.
+At TNC, our team of experts, from scientists to government relations professionals, is working to ensure freshwater resources are healthy and abundant, from surface waters to groundwater.
 Our science-based approach allows us to identify where freshwater, springs protection and restoration efforts will have the greatest beneficial impact and success, and focus our efforts there.
 We look at broader watershed issues and local waters.
 We share our knowledge to help inform state policy and provide opportunity for collaboration with government agencies.

 Springs Protection and Restoration

-The Conservancy is working to ensure people, natural systems, and wildlife benefit from clean and abundant freshwater.
+TNC is working to ensure people, natural systems, and wildlife benefit from clean and abundant freshwater.